Yankees vs. Nationals Player Props Betting Odds

-Gleyber Torres and Lane Thomas are two of the top players with prop bets on the table when the New York Yankees and the Washington Nationals square off at Yankee Stadium on Wednesday (first pitch at 7:05 PM ET).
+Player prop betting options for Gleyber Torres, Lane Thomas and others are available in the New York Yankees-Washington Nationals matchup at Yankee Stadium on Thursday, starting at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!